AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_desc_revenue"
->title="Revenue template"
+>title="View the monetary amount of products purchased within all orders.
+Data is shown over a period of time and compared with prior periods."
->abstract="View the monetary amount of products purchased within all orders.
-Data is shown over a period of time and compared with prior periods.<br/>**This can help you** understand how revenue is increasing or decreasing over time.
+>abstract="**This can help you** understand how revenue is increasing or decreasing over time.
 You can combine this metric with any dimension to learn which dimension items contributed to revenue.<br/>**Based on what you learn, you might** do any number of things, like project future revenue based on previous trends.
 You could also add another dimension, like the Tracking code dimension, to learn which campaigns are generating the most revenue.<br/>This template uses the Day dimension and the Revenue metric."

 <!-- markdownlint-enable MD034 -->